Pinterest Pixel

 Adding Exponents in PowerPoint

-Similarly, when I need text to take a humble stance below the line as a subscript, the combination of Ctrl and the Equal sign (=) does the trick.
+Similarly, when I use the combination of Ctrl and the Equal sign (=) to apply a subscript.

 Adding Exponents in PowerPoint